Literature / A Murder Is Announced

 Published in 1950 as Agatha Christie

-'s 50th book and adapted into several movies and miniseries, A Murder Is Announced
+'s 50th book and adapted into several movies and miniseries, including a 2005 adaptation on ITV

 - Action Girl: In their backstories, at least.
 Hinch was an Air Raid Precautions warden during the war, while Emma a.k.a.
 Julia was in the French resistance.

 - The Bait: Miss Marple talks Mitzi into taking this role; as a result the murderer is caught as she attempts to drown Mitzi in the sink.

 - Break the Cutie: The murderer's sympathetic backstory.

 - Butch Lesbian: Though never explicitly stated to be one, Miss Hinchcliffe very much fits this trope.